Incetro/haptic-feedback/README.md

 ```
 ### Manually

-If you prefer not to use any dependency managers, you can integrate *Haptic feedback* into your project manually.
+If you prefer not to use any dependency managers, you can integrate *Hapticfeedback* into your project manually.

 #### Embedded Framework